51 ways to get more business from your blog in the New Year

 First, if you are struggling to get your blog published, let us know.
 We are more than a social media company and can also help get your blog published.

-Next, we have gotten all of our elves together to compile this ultimate list for you:
+Next, we got all of our elves to compile this ultimate list for you:

-Here you will find everything you need to spark new ideas, improve your results, save time and, YES, also get more business.
+Here you’ll find everything you need to spark new ideas, improve your results, save time and, YES, also get more business.

 Okay, let’s dig in with: 51 ways to get more business from your blog in the New Year.